Left-Right: Richard Higgins, Fayette County, Dr. Elisha Warfield, Fayette County, John W. Hunt, Fayette County, John Pope, Washington County.

 Remembering the Forgotten

-Across the wide campus of Eastern State Hospital, mass unmarked graves have been discovered since the 1980s.
+Across the expansive campus of Eastern State Hospital, mass unmarked graves have been discovered since the 1980s.
 Traditionally, many patients without families or financial resources were buried at the hospital once they died.
 Given the significant span of time that the hospital has been operating, many patient’s records have been lost or destroyed.
 It is generally accepted that 4,000-6,000 patients were buried on the grounds of Eastern State Hospital.
 However, it is posited by some that as many as 10,000 patients were buried there in its nearly two-century history.

 Names Used by the Hospital